Professor Kelly Phillips, medical oncologist and Colebatch Fellowship recipient

 “There’s also potential that this treatment may benefit young women with other cancers such as lymphoma.”

-Professor Phillips was the first recipient of Cancer Council’s Colebatch Fellowship in 2005.
+Professor Phillips was the first recipient of the Cancer Council’s Colebatch Fellowship in 2005.
 She received funding for five years and one focus of her research was the prevention of early menopause in breast cancer patients.

 This led to the Australian government, in late 2017, adding goserelin (Zoladex) to the PBS to help prevent early menopause for not only young women with breast cancer, but any cancer requiring chemotherapy.